Jurisprudence Module

 4. Click on the Alberta PN Jurisprudence module and enrol.

-1. Click on MyCLPNA (also on the top right corner of this screen).
+1. Click on MyCLHA (also on the top right corner of this screen).

 2. Type in your email address and password.